JNA-Alliance/Beethoven-Class-IX/README.md

 # Beethoven Class IX [PRIVATE]
 Materials for Beethoven Class grade IX class B

+# Notices
+**26 September 2019**
+All members are advised to prepare materials for mid-term test starting October.

 # Notes
 - **Prepare for Ujian Nasional**.
 - Most papers will be written in Indonesian.